Mike Vining: Later career

 Vining has a Bachelor of Science in sociology from Excelsior University, and he has worked as a historian for the National EOD Association and the EOD Warrior Foundation.
 He has also written articles on naval postal history, for which he received the Joseph M. Hale Award for excellence in research.
 In 1991, Vining became a member of the Universal Ship Cancellation Society, and served as its director from 2007 to 2009.

 In 2018, he was inducted into the United States Army Ordnance Corps Hall of Fame.

 Internet meme

-Since the early 2000s, a photo of Vining in his Army Service uniform has become an internet meme, often in contrast to his unassuming appearance with his military career or to be used as a reaction image.
+In the early 2000s, a photo of Vining in his Army Service uniform has become an internet meme.

+Riffing off a similarly popular meme, "do you even lift bro?", it features a photo of Vining in his service uniform with the text "You don't operate, do you son?" superimposed over it.
+His unassuming demeanor contrasts with the medals, ribbons, and qualifications on his uniform.
+This meme was often used as a reaction image.
 Commenting on the trend, Vining said, "I do not know how any of the memes got started.
 One of my grandchildren saw that someone even did a Pokémon card on me."